 “In the case of S&P, its consumers have granted them what appears to be more permission leeway than is granted to the average brand.”

-With regards to Standard & Poor’s, it was not that long ago that they told investors that mortgage backed securities were an AAA investment.
+With regards to S&P, it was not that long ago that they told investors that mortgage backed securities were an AAA investment.
 This has since proved to be quite the contrary.
-At the end of the day, no one has a crystal ball and much like a weatherman who tells you it will be sunny and it rains or there will flurries and it blizzards, S&P’s rating system is only their opinion based on a variety of factors they have deemed to be important.
+At the end of the day, no one has a crystal ball and they are much like a weatherman who tells you it will be sunny and it rains or there will flurries and it blizzards.
+The rating system from S&P is only their opinion based on a variety of factors they have deemed to be important.
 And like with the weatherman, we continue to tune in, to listen and to dress accordingly.

 There is a team trust exercise in which a person falls back into the arms of their teammates.
 It is an exercise in which you only need to be dropped once to lose trust forever.
-In the case of Standard & Poor’s, their consumer’s have granted them what appears to be more permission leeway than is granted to the average brand.
-They need to acknowledge this granted tolerance and remember that while they have permission now, the village eventually did let the wolf get the boy who repeatedly made a fool of them.
+In the case of S&P, its consumers have granted them what appears to be more permission leeway than is granted to the average brand.
+S&P needs to acknowledge this granted tolerance and remember that, while it has permission now, the village eventually did let the wolf get the boy who repeatedly made a fool of them.